HybridDog/vector_extras/README.txt

 * Figure out and implement 3D scanline search
 * Add vector.hollowsphere, less positions than WorldEdit hollowsphere
 * Add unit tests
+* Use %a string format for vector.serialize so that it is reversible